 From January 10, Sriwijaya Air increased the free baggage allowance for Economy Class to 20 kilos, except for a few connecting flights.
 The upgrade is the answer to customer requests that larger baggage allowances are needed.

 Batik Air and Sriwijaya Air no longer accept any sports equipment free of charge.
 Any luggage that exceeds the maximum weight must be paid extra.

 This affects especially flights from Jakarta to Sorong.

 and Batik Air are the only airlines offering

 Pay attention to the specified flight time when booking your flight!
 A direct flight shouldn’t take longer than 4 hours.
 Some flights are assigned as DIRECT but will have a layover in Makassar when the flight time is more than 5 hours.

 All flights from Bali have a layover in Makassar.

 3. Terminal Change in Jakarta

 If you are connecting from an international flight in Jakarta, it might be worth checking your arrival and departure terminal.
 Soekarno-Hatta Airport Jakarta is a huge airport with 3 terminals.
-The new Airport Sky Train makes it easy to get from one to another but keep it in mind if you’re on a tight schedule.
+The new Airport Sky Train makes it easy to get from one to another but keeps it in mind if you’re on a tight schedule.